wolter/CustomModules/modules/alexa/README.md

 ## Node: setAbsoluteReminder

-Set an absolute reminder and gets a confirmation in a format of
+Set an absolute reminder and get a confirmation in a format of

 ```json
 {